• Skip to main content

 Step 1:

-Wash the moong dal thoroughly to get rid of dust.
-Soak it in 2-3 cups fresh water for 15-20 minutes.
-(In the mean time you can chop vegetables).
+Wash the moong dal 2 to 3 times till you get clear water.
+Soak it in 3 cups fresh water for 15-20 minutes.

 Step 2: